The Goddess Girls: Athena the Brain

 Athena has always been smart but never knew she was a goddess.
-Mount Olympus Academy promises to be a new start, but she has to deal with the meanest girl in history-Medusa.
+Mount Olympus Academy promises to be a new start, but she has to deal with the meanest girl in history, called Medusa.

 Persephone the Phony

-Persephone often "goes along to get along" instead of doing what she really wants.
-But when she meets Mount Olympus Academy bad-boy Hades, she finally feels she has found someone with whom she can be herself.
+Persephone often "goes along to get along" instead of doing what she really wants, but when she meets Mount Olympus Academy bad-boy Hades, she finally feels she has found someone with whom she can be herself.

 Aphrodite the Beauty

 Aphrodite loves helping mortals in love but finds the constant attention from the god boys at Mount Olympus Academy frustrating.
-However, when she gives Athena a makeover, she is surprised to find that she is jealous of all the interest Athena's new look gets.
-When the hottest god boys at school start ignoring Aphrodite, she learns that some boys are nicer and more sensitive than others—including a mortal youth who has requested her help in winning the heart of a young maiden.
+When she gives Athena a makeover, however, she is surprised to find that she is jealous of all the interest Athena's new look gets.
+When the hottest god boys at school start ignoring Aphrodite, she learns that some boys are nicer and more sensitive than others, including a mortal youth who has requested her help in winning the heart of a young maiden.